 - Administration: View and manage hosts running Elastic Endpoint Security.

-Ingest data to Elastic Security and Configure and install Elastic Endpoint integration describe how to ship security-related data to Elasticsearch.
+Ingest data to Elastic Security and Configure and install the Endpoint Security integration describe how to ship security-related data to Elasticsearch.

 For more background information, see: